padak/crewai_demo/README.md

 2. **Writer Agent**: Creates engaging content based on the research
 3. **Editor Agent**: Reviews and optimizes the content

 Each agent has specific tasks and works sequentially to produce the final content.

+## Model Configuration

+By default, the project uses `gpt-4-turbo` through OpenRouter.
+You can change the model in `content_creation_crew.py`.
+Available models include:
+- openai/gpt-4-turbo
+- openai/gpt-3.5-turbo
+- anthropic/claude-2
+- google/palm-2

+See more models at [OpenRouter's documentation](https://openrouter.ai/docs#models).